Atlético Morelia: Rebirth of Atlético Morelia

-On June 26, 2020, Liga MX President Enrique Bonilla announced Atlético Zacatepec would be relocating to Morelia due to financial problems.
-The next day in a press conference at Estadio Morelos, it was announced the club would be called Club Atlético Morelia, the club's name for over 25 years before Grupo Salinas changed it in 1999.
+On June 26, 2020, Liga MX President Enrique Bonilla announced that Atlético Zacatepec would be relocated from Zacatepec, Morelos to Morelia, Michoacán due to financial problems.
+The next day in a press conference at the Estadio Morelos, it was announced the club would be called Club Atlético Morelia, the club's name for over 25 years before Grupo Salinas changed it in 1999.
 It was announced the ownership group would consist of former Guadalajara President José Luis Higuera as well as various businessmen from the state of Michoacán.
 The ownership group acquired the rights to the club's name and logo, both which were owned by Grupo Salinas.